Village of Zumdorf, Smallest Village in Switzerland, or anywhere??

 St Peters and Paul in Andermatt

-which was built in 1720 by the Ursen architect Bartholomäus Schmid and restored in 1971 in a professional and stylish manner.
+It was built in 1720 by the Ursen architect Bartholomäus Schmid and was restored in 1971 professionally and stylishly.
 This chapel harbors a very special gem: the rosary altar, created by Jodok Ritz in 1728, which is surrounded by 10 round reverse glass pictures that refer to the legend of St. Nicholas and several views of Zumdorf.

 Architect Bartholomäus Schmid